Mercaptopurine 50 mg tablets

 Macrophage activation syndrome (MAS) is a known, life-threatening disorder that may develop in patients with autoimmune conditions, in particular with inflammatory bowel disease (IBD) (unlicensed indication), and there could potentially be an increased susceptibility for developing the condition with the use of mercaptopurine.
 If MAS occurs, or is suspected, evaluation and treatment should be started as early as possible, and treatment with mercaptopurine should be discontinued.
 Physicians should be attentive to symptoms of infection such as EBV and cytomegalovirus (CMV), as these are known triggers for MAS.

-Administration of purine analogues, azathioprine and mercaptopurine, may interfere with the niacin pathway, potentially leading to nicotinic acid deficiency (pellagra).
-Few cases have been reported with the use of azathioprine and mercaptopurine, especially in patients with IBD (Crohn's disease, colitis ulcerative).
-Diagnosis of pellagra should be considered in a patient presenting with localised pigmented rash (dermatitis); gastroenteritis (diarrhoea); or neurologic deficits, including cognitive decline (dementia).
-Appropriate medical care with niacin/nicotinamide supplementation must be initiated, and dose reduction or discontinuation of azathioprine must be considered.
+Purine analogues (azathioprine and mercaptopurine) may interfere with the niacin pathway, potentially leading to nicotinic acid deficiency (pellagra).
+Cases of pallagra have been reported with the use of analogues, particularly in patients with inflammatory bowl disease.
+The diagnosis of pellagra should be considered in patients with a localised pigmented rash (dermatitis), gastroenteritis, or neurological deficits, including cognitive deterioration.
+Appropriate medical care with niacin/nicotinamide supplementation must be initiated.

 Infections